tseccull/motes/instrument_io/instrument_io_instructions.md

 need to be calculated or generated in the harvester function.
 As you read on you'll see what this means.

-### What the Harvester Function Returns
-An instrument's harvester function returns five things to `data_harvest()` in `motesio.py`:
-- A 2D spectroscopic data frame in the form of a numpy array.
-- A 2D frame containing the uncertainties of the spectroscopic frame.
-- A 2D frame containing boolean quality flags associated with the spectroscopic frame.
-- A dictionary containing metadata parameters related to the spectrum.
-- A 1D array containing the wavelength axis of the spectrum.

-All 2D data frames must have the same shape.

 ### How to Access the HDU List
 Astropy has extensive [documentation](https://docs.astropy.org/en/stable/io/fits/index.html) about how it reads/writes both header and image data from/to FITS files.